 Wishing you all the very best things in life.
 You deserve it.

-As well as my blood pressure sky rocketing whenever someone mentions it takes 21 days to change a habit, I worry about how many people are suffering unnecessary stress for lack of simple psychology tools – how many people struggle with procrastination, and believe they have so little self-control over their unhealthy lifestyle habits they’ve given up making New Year’s resolutions.
+As well as my blood pressure sky rocketing whenever someone mentions it takes 21 days to change a habit, I worry about how many people are suffering unnecessarily for lack of simple psychology tools – how many people struggle with procrastination, and believe they have so little self-control over their unhealthy lifestyle habits they’ve given up making New Year’s resolutions.

 My book provides the psychology tools I developed and used to get myself from university dropout to PhD – and have been using ever since to help others.
 Despite many busted deadlines with the book writing, I’m pleased with the book.
 I’ve had great feedback on it and hope to release it by mid 2019.
 You’ll be the first to know!